puppetlabs/puppet-strings/README.md

 #
 # This is an example of how to document a Puppet class
 #
+# @summary A short summary of the purpose of the class.
+#
 # @example Declaring the class
 #   include example
 #